 In the course of its development activities, the Company has sustained operating losses and expects to continue to generate operating losses for the foreseeable future.
 The Company's ultimate success depends on the outcome of its research and development activities.
-The Company had cash, cash equivalents and short-term investments of \$99.0 million as of June 30, 2019.
-Since inception through June 30, 2019, the Company has incurred cumulative net losses of \$186.0 million.
+The Company had cash, cash equivalents and short-term investments of \$58.0 million as of June 30, 2018.
+Since inception through June 30, 2018, the Company has incurred cumulative net losses of \$100.9 million.
 Management expects to incur additional losses in the future to conduct product research and development and recognizes the need to raise additional capital to fully implement its business plan.

 The Company intends to raise such capital through the issuance of additional equity financing and/or third-party collaboration funding.
 However, if such financing is not available at adequate levels, the Company will need to reevaluate its operating plan and may be required to delay the development of its products.
-The Company expects that its cash, cash equivalents and short-term investments will be sufficient to fund operating expenses and capital expenditure requirements for a period of at least one year from the date these interim condensed financial statements are filed with the Securities and Exchange Commission ("SEC").
+The Company expects that its cash, cash equivalents and short-term investments including the net proceeds received from its initial public offering will be sufficient to fund operating expenses and capital expenditure requirements for a period of at least one year from the date the unaudited financial statements are filed with the Securities and Exchange Commission (SEC).